 Neil became Chair in 2018, having been Vice Chair since 2015.
 He is a former University Lecturer in Arts Management and was, for over twenty years, CEO of one of the UK’s leading Management Development and Training Companies working in the Arts and Cultural Sectors.
 He was an elected member of Norwich City Council from 2012-2016; and also serves as a Trustee of The Plantation Garden.

-Chris Herries, vice-chair from 2018, has been a Trustee since 2014 and is currently one of Norwich City Councils representatives.
+Chris Herries has been vice-chair since 2018 and a Trustee since 2014.
 She was involved with the group that developed the successful Flintspiration weekend in 2017 and actually came up with the name for it.
-As the present NCC Cabinet member for Safer Stronger Neighbourhoods her portfolio includes heritage and she is also a Trustee of the Norwich Preservation Trust and a member of Norwich Heritage Alliance.

 Born and bred in rural Norfolk Chris spent some time working in other